openshift/enhancements/enhancements/storage/csi-driver-install.md

 ### Upgrade from OLM-managed operator

 CSO will deploy the CSI drivers in the `cluster-storage-operator` namespace.
-In OCP 4.5, AWS and Manilla operators deploy their operators in their respective namespaces, so we might end up with two CSI drivers installed in the cluster.
+In OCP 4.5, AWS and Manilla operators deploy their operators in their respective namespaces.
+In this enhancement, we propose to move the CSI drivers to `cluster-storage-operator`, which may be problematic, especially when the old CSI driver namespace cannot be deleted from any reason.

 There are two alternatives to overcome this problem.

-#### Alternative 1
+##### Alternative 1

 Document that the administrator needs to uninstall the 4.5 CSI Driver operator before upgrading to 4.6.